schmitty890/bofa-2/README.md

 - 🎉Happy developing!🎉

 # Linting
-run `npm run -s eslint .` this will show if you have any ESLint errors or warnings.
+run `npm run lint` this will show if you have any ESLint errors or warnings.
 It is good practice to keep code consistent amongst developers.

 <img src="https://thumbs.gfycat.com/FoolishImpracticalAfricanpiedkingfisher-size_restricted.gif" width="600" height="400" />